Malobika8/All-In-One/SpringCore/Intro.md

 # **Spring Core**

 Spring is one of the most widely used Java EE frameworks.
-It is famous because it solves one of the most important issue i.e. dependency.
+It is famous because it solves one of the most important issues i.e. dependency.
 Spring Framework is based on two design principles - Dependency Injection and Aspect Oriented Programming.
 Spring Framework is built on the Inversion of Control principle.
 Dependency injection is the technique to implement IoC in applications.